BOOKS THAT GROW

 - Pricing page

-We dedicated five hours to Design Studio, where we built extra-large wireframes on whiteboard utilizing content strategy and our ample amount of research.
+We dedicated five hours to Design Studio, where we built extra-large wireframes on whiteboard utilizing content strategy and our ample research.
 Jonathan was selected as our primary persona - the main user to influence our design decisions.
 With several rounds of sketching, pitching, and critiquing, we came together at the wall to merge our ideas.

 - Move "Step 1," "Step 2," etc. over by corresponding step title

-- Move features explanation to the top
+- Move explanation of app's features to the top

-- "Subscribe Now" button becomes "Explore Plans"
+- "Subscribe Now" buttons becomes "Explore Plans" then "See Pricing"

 We upgraded our wireframes to high fidelity in Sketch, and continued to user test with digital prototypes via InVision.
 To the right, you can scroll through annotations of our MVP, which explain some of the changes made in our final round of usability testing.